-August 23, 2022, Update – While this “Classifind” expired recently, given the seller’s past history, we suspect it may not actually be sold yet.
+May 9, 2023, Update – While this “Classifind” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
 For now, we’re labeling this ride “Sold?”
 However, we will keep an eye out for an updated listing.
 In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

 July 18, 2022 Update – After several months of no action, the private seller just posted a fresh listing in which they are now asking $12,900.

-May 3, 2022 Update – While this “Classifind” expired recently, given the seller’s past history, we suspect may not actually be sold yet.
-For now, we’re labeling this ride “Sold?” until we come across a new listing.
+May 3, 2022 Update – While this “Classifind” expired recently, given the seller’s history, we suspect may not actually be sold yet.
+We’re labeling this ride “Sold?” until we come across a new listing.

-March 27, 2022 Update – When we first featured this Studebaker Lark last winter, the seller oddly posted the car using pictures before the car was painted even though it received a refresh below the roof by that point.
-Fast forward through the winter, and now the seller shows the results of the fresh paint with a revised asking price of $10,900.
-Despite the fresh paint, that ask is lower than the original $12,995 requested but higher than the revised $10,095 just before the original listing expired.
+March 27, 2022 Update – When we first featured this Studebaker Lark last winter, the seller oddly posted the car using pictures before it was painted, even though it received a refresh below the roof by that point.
+Fast forward through the winter, and now the seller shows the results of the fresh paint with a revised asking price of $10,900, even though the fresh paint, that ask is lower than the original $12,995 requested but higher than the revised $10,095 just before the original listing expired.

-December 14, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?” unless we come across a new listing for it.
+December 14, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” unless we come across a new listing.

 December 6, 2021 Update – We just confirmed the private seller of this Studebaker just lowered their asking price from $12,995 to $10,095.
 That minor change now places the asking price between the #3 “Good” and #2 “Excellent” estimates.

-In one of the stranger ways we’ve seen to market a classic car on Craigslist, the seller of this 1960 Studebaker Lark Station Wagon, originally listed in November 2021 in South Grafton, Massachusetts (Worcester), chose to post pictures of their car before receiving a recent paint job.
+In one of the stranger ways we’ve seen to market a classic car on Craigslist, the seller of this Beige 1960 Studebaker Lark Station Wagon for sale , originally listed in November 2021 in South Grafton, Massachusetts (Worcester), chose to post pictures of their car before receiving a recent paint job.
 We’d recommend providing both before and after shots, but that’s just us.